Egg safety first

-Every lovely, free range happy egg you buy is stamped with a British Lion mark.
-If you’ve ever wondered what that’s all about, you’ve come to the right place.
-The egg safety scheme was introduced in 1998 to reduce cases of salmonella food poisoning caused by eggs.
-It’s worked.
+Every Happy Egg is stamped with a British Lion mark.
+This egg safety scheme was introduced in 1998 to reduce cases of salmonella food poisoning caused by eggs.
+And it’s worked.

 In fact, the British Lion is the UK’s most successful food safety mark, with over 90% of UK eggs now produced within its strict guidelines.
 They include a guarantee that hens and eggs are British, as well as that all hens are vaccinated against salmonella and kept to higher welfare standards than the law demands.

 Every British Lion egg also gets a unique number, which acts as a passport and means every egg, hen and bag of feed is completely traceable, every step of the way.
 The result?
-Salmonella in the UK has been virtually eradicated.
-It goes without saying, at the happy egg co., we’re fully on board.
+Salmonella in the UK has now been virtually eradicated.

-At the happy egg co. we always go by the British Lion code on egg safety, which recommends keeping eggs in the fridge.
-It really is the best way to keep them fresh.
+At the happy egg co., we always go by the British Lion code on egg safety, which recommends keeping eggs in the fridge.

 Take the eggs you’re going to use out of the fridge 30 minutes before you need them so they can come up to room temperature.
 Wash your hands before and after you handle eggs and if they’re cracked or broken, throw them away.

 Make sure you check their best before date too.
 Every British Lion egg is stamped with one and you’ll find it on the box as well.
-The golden rule is, if your eggs are past their date, don’t use them.
+And if your eggs are past their date, don’t use them.

 Wherever you store your eggs remember their shells are porous, so if you sit them next to something with a strong smell, it can affect their taste.

-Ever heard of the fresh egg test?
-It’s a fun way to find out just how fresh your eggs really are – and all you need is a bowl of water.
+The fresh egg test is a fun way to find out just how fresh your eggs really are – and all you need is a bowl of water.

 Nowadays, thanks to the scheme like the British Lion egg safety mark, it’s safer than ever to eat eggs.